 Water parks seem to be an increasingly common feature at ski resorts and a great place for non-skiers to enjoy themselves.
 The contrast of warm water pools and jacuzzis against the frostbitten climate outside makes for a welcome break and invigorating experience.

-Avoriaz resort in France has created an intricate and exciting tropical water park, named Aquriaz, that is well worth checking out whether you’re planning to ski or not.
-Set to a constant temperature of 29°C, this microcosm of summer within the harsh winter climate offers waterfalls, pools, jets, slides and even a variation of different currents.
+Avoriaz Resort in France has created an intricate and exciting tropical water park, named Aquriaz, that is well worth checking out whether you’re planning to ski or not.
+Set to a constant temperature of 29°C, this microcosm of summer within the harsh winter climate offers waterfalls, pools, jets, slides and even a variety of different currents.
 There’s also a unique slide for the most daring, that involves a steep half-pipe and a 10-metre drop!
 Alongside this, the centre also has its own water gym and offers sessions on a regular basis.
 This water park offers so much variety and entertainment that it could easily make a stand-alone holiday within itself.

-Curl Up By the Fire
+Curl Up by the Fire

 Sometimes the most enjoyable part of winter is being able to curl up inside and avoid it altogether.
 The quaint and cosy design of many ski chalets, with their wooden floors and open fires, make the perfect place to relax, away from the winter weather that is raging outside the window.

 Whether you chose to get stuck into a good book or catch up on some of your favourite TV series or films, these charming mountain huts are the ideal location to do so.
 Perfect for lone travellers or even family adventures, there is literally no better place in the world to get some well-deserved rest than high up in the warmth and safety of a picturesque ski resort.